The DAISY Project

-The DAISY project started in 1988 with the recognition of dissatisfaction of the current system of the Swedish Library of Talking Books and Braille, TPB.
-TPB is a government library serving both public libraries and print impaired university students.
-For the advanced talking book reader it is very time-consuming to read analogue talking books.
+The DAISY project started in 1988 with the recognition of dissatisfaction with the current system of the Swedish Library of Talking Books and Braille, TPB.
+TPB (now MTM) is a government library serving both public libraries and print impaired university students.
+For the advanced talking book user it is very time-consuming to read analogue talking books.
 There simply had to be another way, the digital way.

 In 1991 TPB applied for a government grant for a three year project to develop a new digital talking book technique.
-The original plan was to operate a DAT player from a table of contents in a PC.
-These plans were soon abandoned because of wide spread acceptance of CD-ROM players and the new CD-R disc.
+The original plan was to operate a DAT player from a table of contents on a PC.
+These plans were soon abandoned because of the widespread acceptance of CD-ROM players and the new CD-R disc.

-The two most important goals for the three year project was to develop a system that could:
+The two most important goals for the three year project were to develop a system that could:

-- Store more than 20 hours of continues speech on a single CD-ROM disc.
+- Store more than 20 hours of continuous speech on a single CD-ROM disc.

 - Give the reader random access to the talking book from the table of contents.

 In July 1993 TPB commissioned Labyrinten Data AB, a Swedish computer company, to develop software that could demonstrate the principles for recording and playback of digital talking books.
 The talking book software was built on the DAISY concept (Digital Audio-based Information System).
-The core of the concept is the phrase based storing of the audio.
-Additional requirements on the system was:
+The core of the concept is the phrase-based storing of audio files.
+Additional requirements were:

-- Ability to underline and make notes in the talking book.
+- Ability to underline text and take notes in the talking book

 In 1994 the first prototype of the DAISY Playback for Windows was ready.
 The project and the prototype were presented at the ICCHP Conference in Vienna in September 1994.